Datatamer/terraform-aws-opensearch/modules/es-ports/README.md

-# Tamr AWS ES Ports Module
+# Tamr AWS OpenSearch Ports Module
 This module returns a list of ports used by the OpenSearch Service on AWS.

 # Examples